collinjackson/wars-oracle/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the GPLv3.
+By contributing to this project, you agree that your contributions will be licensed under the project's current license.
+You also grant the project maintainer the right to relicense the project, including your contributions, under different terms in the future (including proprietary licenses), without further permission.